Skip to main content

 The CLI looks for configuration files in this order:

-2. Project directory: .overmind/ folder in current directory
+2. Project directory: .overmind/ folder in current working directory

 Example Project Structure